-Fast track process non-EU nationals
+Fast track process non-EU citizens

 The Netherlands welcomes international talent; truly valuing their input and impact on Dutch society and industry.
-Recognising that this global expertise is needed to further strengthen the Dutch economic, cultural, and research fields as well as promoting the Netherlands’ profitable investment climate, Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Authority) offers a unique fast-tracked registration process.
+Recognising that this global expertise is needed to further strengthen economic, cultural, and research fields as well as promoting the Netherlands’ profitable investment climate, Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) offers a unique fast-tracked registration process.
 This enables these applicants to move through the immigration and registration procedures via specialised accelerated channels.

 Regular non-EU processes